This guide helps you to find Books, Articles, Newspapers, Standards, and more :)

 Proxy Bookmarklet - Use this when you are on a site asking you to pay for access

 Databases are a good place to begin research.
-There are many databases subscribed by NUS Libraries, most contain journal articles from various journals, while others have other types of content, e.g. conference papers, newspapers, book chapters, reports and reviews.
-You can search a database for information (on a particular subject, keyword, author, etc.) across multiple sources (journals, newspapers, etc.) simultaneously.
+NUS Libraries subscribes to many, covering wider-ranging disciplines.
+Types of content include journal articles, conference papers, newspapers, book chapters, reports, reviews, etc. You can search a database for information (on a particular subject, keyword, author, etc.) across multiple sources (journals, newspapers, etc.) simultaneously.

 (1) Click Databases link on main search page